 Sexual harassment in New Jersey is unwanted physical contact or comments against an employee or job applicant by a company CEO, supervisor or manager, fellow employee, associate, or client or non-employee.
 This type of conduct is prohibited by law and if you are a victim of workplace sexual harassment you deserve justice.
-For the past 25 years, the attorneys at Derek Smith Law Group have helped employees of workplace sexual harassment in New Jersey get the justice they deserve.
+For the past 25 years, New Jersey sexual harassment attorneys at Derek Smith Law Group have helped employees of workplace sexual harassment get the justice they deserve.

 Different Types of Sexual Harassment Cases We Handle: